CrimsonDevil333333/Celestial-Tech-Pack-discord-bot/README.md

 # Celestial-Tech-Pack-discord-bot

-to run this bot follow these steps. step 1- open prefex.txt and add ur bot prefex step 2- open token.txt and add your bot token step 3- run bot.py
+to run this bot follow these steps.

+step 1- open prefex.txt and add ur bot prefex.

+step 2- open token.txt and add your bot token.

+step 3- run bot.py

+dont forget to install all requiments first.......

 if you want to invite this bot in your server follow https://top.gg/bot/630636544587464704